ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 The `DockRobot` action consists of two main modalities: using the dock database or specifying a dock to use in the action.
 If using the database, set `use_dock_id = True` (default) and you only need to specify the `dock_id` you wish to use, such as `home_dock`, `flex_dock1`, or whatever dock instance you like.
 If bypassing the database, `use_dock_id` must be set to false and `dock_pose`, `dock_type` must be fully specified to make up for the lack of entry metadata in the database.
-This requires the action caller to know about all of the docks, rather than pushing that into the Docking Server’s database, which is not recommended.
+This requires the action caller to know about all of the docks, rather than pushing that into the Docking Server's database, which is not recommended.

 Optionally, you can disable using Nav2 to navigate to the staging pose if outside of the pre-staging tolerance using `navigate_to_staging_pose = False` or set the maximum time for staging navigation `max_staging_time`.